2016 Volvo Car Open

 The 2016 Volvo Car Open was a women's tennis event on the 2016 WTA Tour.
 It took place between April 4 – 10, 2016.
-It was the 44th edition of the Charleston Open tournament and a Premier level tournament.
+It was the 44th edition of the Charleston Open tournament and a WTA Premier tournaments tournament.
 The event was hosted at the Family Circle Tennis Center, on Daniel Island, Charleston, United States.
 It was the only event of the clay court season played on green clay.

 Sloane Stephens won the singles event while Caroline Garcia and Kristina Mladenovic captured the doubles crown.